-- If the contract relates to incepted exposure, the cashflows should be included within claims provisions - If the contract relates to unincepted exposure and cannot legally be cancelled by the (re)insurer, the cashflows should be included within premium provisions - If the contract relates to unincepted exposure but can legally be cancelled by the (re)insurer, the cashflows should not be included within the provisions.
+- If the contract relates to incepted exposure, the cashflows should be included - If the contract relates to unincepted exposure and cannot legally be cancelled by the (re)insurer, the cashflows should be included within premium provisions - If the contract relates to unincepted exposure but can legally be cancelled by the (re)insurer, the cashflows should not be included within the provisions.

-If contracts can be cancelled, but not until after a period of time has elapsed, then cashflows relating to policy inceptions during that period of time should also be included.
+If contracts can be cancelled, but not until after a period of time has elapsed, then cashflows relating to policy inceptions during that period of time may also need to be included.